DCrawley94/nc-teaching-resources/seminar_plans/de_integration/patching_pm_session/patching.md

 - However when writing unit tests we want to test **in isolation**
 - Using mocks we can simulate the behaviour of certain objects and control the necessary things in order to enable our testing

+The purpose of mocking is to isolate and focus on the code being tested and not on the behaviors or state of external dependencies.

 ## Introduce the problem:

 I want to test the `process_data` function, however it has some dependancies that are currently outside of my control.